IWM Duxford Airshows 2026: Europe’s Premier Aviation Heritage Events

 English weather requires preparation for anything.
 Layers, rain gear, and sun protection should all come along.
 The airfield offers limited shade, so plan accordingly for extended outdoor exposure.

-Pro Tip: Flying Days (single-day events) offer excellent value with smaller crowds than the major two-day airshows.
-The flying program is shorter but still substantial, and museum access makes the visit worthwhile regardless of weather affecting flying.
+Pro Tip: Flying Days (single-day events) offer excellent value with smaller crowds than major two-day airshows.
+The flying program is shorter but substantial, and museum access makes the visit worthwhile regardless of weather affecting flying.

 Why Duxford Matters